MHavelaar/IAM-ESDMA/README.md

-# ThesisIAM
+#IAM-ESDMA
 Mark Havelaar & Wouter Jaspers

-Master thesis Project: Long-term planning of large interventions within complex and dynamic infrastructure systems
+Long-term planning of large interventions within complex and dynamic infrastructure systems

 This Folder contains the SD model, and main EMA calculation, and visualization files.

+INSTRUCTIONS: THE FILES CAN BE DOWNLOADED AS A ZIP BY CLICKING ON THE "DOWNLOAD FILES" BUTTON ON THE MAIN PAGE!

 File descriptions:
 In general, the visualization files contain the output graphs of the EMA simulation.